TechEmerge Sustainable Cooling Temperature-Controlled Logistics Nigeria

 Senior Director of International Projects

-Economist and Project Manager at GIZ
+Economist and Project Manager

 Dr. Manuel Alejandro Fuentes